lemon-prog123/GazePose/README.md

 bash poseval.sh
 bash baseval.sh
 ```
 To simply start a inference process, specific ```--checkpoint [your checkpoint]``` to choose your checkpoint for evaluate on GazePose or Baseline.
-We provide a pretrained checkpoint for [GazePose](https://disk.pku.edu.cn:443/link/42B9E356F3D182E30CC96342A2DBB98E)
+We provide a pretrained checkpoint for GazePose. [model](https://disk.pku.edu.cn:443/link/42B9E356F3D182E30CC96342A2DBB98E)
 The argument ```--val``` will start a evaluate on validation dataset and the argument ```--eval``` will start a evaluate on test dataset.

 Specially, the test set of [*Ego4D*](https://github.com/EGO4D/social-interactions/tree/lam) should be placed as follows: